 Instructions: Chocolate chips rolls – made in a frying pan

 In a bowl stir together dry yeast, honey and warm milk.
 Set aside for 5 – 10 minutes until it creates some foam.

-In a large bowl mix together the flour with the salt.
-Add the milk with yeast, oil, yogurt, egg and grated lemon peel and begin to mix.
+In a large bowl mix together flour with salt.
+Add milk with yeast, oil, yogurt, egg and grated lemon zest and begin to mix.

 Deflate the dough and add the dark chocolate cut into small pieces (or chocolate chips) and knead briefly.

 Place the dough on a floured surface and roll it out with your hands or with a rolling pin to a thickness of about 2 cm.
 With cookie cutter or a glass with the thin edge cut out many disks you are going to put on another floured surface.
 Cover with a cotton cloth and let puff for another 15 minutes.

 Heat the frying pan (do not grease it).
 Place the discs on a pan for 30 – 60 seconds.
 Flip and cook for another 30 – 60 seconds.
 Repeat this process so that the rolls are cooked through.
 You have to experiment with the flame because too high heat will burn the chocolate and the buns.